-The scholarships will provide recognition and financial assistance to four students residing in Outback Australian communities.
+The scholarships will provide recognition and financial assistance to two students residing in Australian Outback communities.

-Number Available: 4 (Four) A minimum of 2 Scholarships will be awarded to students who demonstrate low personal/family income (for example being in receipt of a Centrelink means tested income support payment).
+Number Available: 2 (Two) A minimum of 1 Scholarships will be awarded to students who demonstrate low personal/family income.

 |Citizenship||Australian Citizen; Permanent Resident; Permanent Humanitarian Visa|

 |Study Mode||All modes|

 |Study Load||Full time|

 - Be a CQUniversity undergraduate student in any area of study;

 - Be studying a full‐time term study load (18 credit points or more) in Terms 1 & 2, 2018, either on‐campus or by online;